A while back, my husband informed me, “a lot of people don’t ‘get’ you” (translation: he doesn’t get me).

 38. I’m easy to please.
 I don’t need much to be happy.

-39. In my marriage relationship, however, I’m high-maintenance.
-I expect my husband to make me his first priority, because he is mine.
+39. In my marriage relationship, however, I’m pretty high-maintenance.
+I expect my husband to make me his first priority, because he’s mine.

 40. I think that’s how it should be.